-So who better to offer tips than a professional photographer?
-My longtime friend Corey, owner of Best Part Photography, has been taking stunning pictures of beautiful families for five years.
+This is a guest post by my longtime friend Corey, owner of Best Part Photography.
+She’s been taking stunning pictures of beautiful families for nearly ten years.
 Check out her pro tips on taking the best beach photos.

 1- Set your expectations low.
 Like really low.
 I would say 90% of my clients stress to the max about family photos; what to wear, where to take them, when to do them, whether the kids will behave.